-Advocacy can be particularly useful if you lack a support network of friends and family, or if you face additional barriers to communication, such as speech or hearing difficulties or if your first language is not English.
+Advocacy can be particularly useful if you lack a support network of friends and family, or if you face additional barriers to communication, such as speech or hearing difficulties or if English is not your first language.

-The Scottish Independent Advocacy Alliance (SIAA) can provide information on independent advocacy, which empowers people who need a stronger voice by enabling them to express their own needs and make their own decisions. www.siaa.org.uk www.mind.org.uk/help/rights_and_legislation/mind guide_to_advocacy
+The Scottish Independent Advocacy Alliance (SIAA) can provide information on independent advocacy, which empowers people who need a stronger voice by enabling them to express their own needs and make their own decisions.

+www.siaa.org.uk